-Kim frequently litigates in areas including code enforcement, torts, civil rights defense, inverse condemnation, takings and other land use litigation.
-He is experienced in dangerous condition of public property, design immunity and other personal injury matters.
-He handles issues under the First, Fourth, Eighth, and 14th Amendments, as well as under Title II, VI and VII.
-Kim also provides risk management advice to public sector clients.
-In addition, he represents a number of private clients in various litigation matters.
+He frequently litigates in any number of areas including code enforcement, torts, civil rights defense, inverse condemnation, takings and other land use litigation.
+He is experienced in dangerous condition of public property, and is an expert in design immunity.
+He advises on and defends his clients on issues under the First, Fourth, Eighth, and 14th Amendments, Titles II, VI and VII, and the California Voting Rights Act.

-Kim also possesses considerable skills as a negotiator and mediator.
-He handled hundreds of settlement conferences for the city and county.
+Kimon also possesses considerable skills as a negotiator and mediator.
+He handled hundreds of settlement conferences for the City and County.
 He has served as a pro tem settlement judge for the San Francisco Superior Court and an early settlement panelist for the Bar Association of San Francisco.

-Prior to earning his law degree, Kim was closely involved in the 1988 Dukakis for President campaign.
-He served as director of administration and finance and assistant treasurer for the $54 million general election campaign, as well as the Massachusetts state director for the primary campaign.
+Kimon received a B.A. in Development Studies from Brown University in 1983, and his undergraduate thesis was entitled: "The Demise of East African Cooperation."
+Prior to earning his law degree, Kimon was involved intimately in the 1988 Dukakis for President campaign.
+He served as director of administration and finance and assistant treasurer for the $54 million general election campaign, as well as the Massachusetts state director for the primary election.
+Kimon then received his J.D. from Boston University School of Law in 1990.
+His certification paper was "The Energy Facilities Siting Council, Public Decision-Making in a Political Environment."

 Darensburg v.
 Metropolitan Transportation Commission.
-Kim recently litigated, tried, and won this case for our client, MTC.
+Kimon litigated, tried, and won this class action for the Metropolitan Transportation Commission.
 The case was a precedent-setting federal district court class action in the area of the rules governing state and federal transit funding.
-That victory recently was argued in and affirmed by the Ninth Circuit in a published opinion.
+That victory was argued in and affirmed by the Ninth Circuit in an important published opinion.

 "Going to Mediation?
 Play Nice.," San Francisco Attorney (December 2009)